 We are very proud of the pastoral support that the sixth form team, and form tutors, provide to the students on a daily basis.
 We are here to discuss anything that may be bothering you, no matter how big or small you feel it is, and you can talk to any of us at any point during the day.
 Your Form Tutor will see you every morning and you will have time set aside to discuss any issues with them during some of these form times.

-During the school day Mr Fell, Miss Anderson and Mrs Lyons have a teaching timetable so may not be around all of the time.
+During the school day Mr Fell, Mrs Nelson and Mrs Lyons have a teaching timetable so may not be around all of the time.
 Mrs Griffiths does not teach and is available at any point during the day, so please just call into her office if you need to chat about anything.

 All students will have a member of the sixth form team acting as their form link.
 This means that they will call into your form group at regular times during the term, and will also be your personal link for academic queries, pastoral support and will help you with the transition into the Sixth Form, as well as being your UCAS referee when the time comes.
 It is also important that you spend time discussing any issues with your Form Tutor, as they are there to support and guide you during your time in the sixth form.